 14. Doberge Cake

 When we first saw Doberge Cakes at Bakery Bar, Daryl immediately commented that they looked like the Dobos Tortes that we loved eating in Budapest.
 Meanwhile, Mindi was more interested in choosing a flavor.
-He was correct and she chose the Rainbow Surprise Wedding Cake featured above.
+While he was correct, she won by ordering a slice of the Rainbow Surprise Wedding Cake featured above.

 Where to Eat Layered Doberge Cake in New Orleans